-The Mozell Core Analysis Lab is a shared resource centre within the Libin Cardiovascular Institute that manages health data, provides biostatistical and analytical consultation and translates information into knowledge for action.
+Mozell Family Analysis Core Lab is a shared resource centre within the Libin Cardiovascular Institute that manages health data, provides biostatistical and analytical consultation and translates information into knowledge for action.
 Its mandate is to improve and enhance the quality of research conducted within the institute and increase investigators's productivity.
 Its services are available to faculty, staff, and students of the Libin Institute.

 - Enhancement for research activities within the Libin Cardiovascular Institute

 - Statistical consultation and expertise for members of the Libin Cardiovascular Institute